-I don’t know whether you have noticed, but my blog titles have shifted from being writing our way whole: at home to just simply writing our way whole (which is the copyright title of my practice, now also shared locally face-to-face or remotely over Zoom).
+I don’t know whether you have noticed, but my blog titles sometimes shift from being writing our way whole: at home to just simply writing our way whole (which is the copyright title of my practice, now also shared locally face-to-face or remotely over Zoom).

-A shift into the Outside World, which in my own experience has involved a lot of Brave Behaviour (UK English spelling) and much gentle kindliness, both towards myself (and that can be hard) and towards others whose definitions and practice of ‘safety’ differ from my own.
+A shift into the Outside World, which in my own experience has involved a lot of Brave Behaviour (UK English spelling) and much gentle kindliness, both towards myself (and that can be hard) and towards others whose definitions and practice of ‘safety’ differ from my own (even harder).